 Long-term research

-In addition to running a Centre of Excellence with funding from Norway, the Mosers direct a Kavli Institute.
-The Kavli Foundation, which is based in California, has established 17 institutes worldwide, to date.
+In addition to running a Centre of Excellence with funding from Norway, the Mosers directed a Kavli Institute.
+The Kavli Foundation, based in California, has established 17 institutes worldwide, to date.
 Potential sites undergo strict evaluation, but once they receive the Kavli Institute designation, funds can be used for whatever research the leaders feel is most important.
-“That means we can go in untraditional ways,” says Edvard Moser.
+“That means we can go in untraditional ways,” said Edvard Moser.
 “If we see something interesting, we can follow up on it.”

 A major research center with a family feeling